 Yoshua Bengio, considered one of the founding fathers of deep learning, is worried that businesses and governments are starting to use artificial intelligence irresponsibly.
 “Killer drones are a big concern,” he said to Nature.
 A sufficiently advanced AI can launch weapons on its own, cause a crash in the financial markets, and manipulate people’s opinions online, all because it thinks it is right.

-To keep these risks in check, lawmakers have to establish regulations that prohibit the use of AI in fields that are deemed “sensitive.”
+To keep these risks in check, lawmakers have to establish regulations that prohibit the use of artificial intelligence in fields that are deemed “sensitive.”
 But this is easier said than done.
 Most countries with a powerful military already have AI departments dedicated to using the technology.
-How then can the lawmakers regulate AI?
+How then can lawmakers regulate AI?
 If a region is developing a nationwide AI system designed to “defend its borders,” the politicians obviously cannot block the program.

-So the next question is — can politicians and the military keep AI under control and ensure that it does not go “rogue”?
+So the next question is — can politicians and the military keep artificial intelligence under control and ensure that it does not go “rogue”?
 This also seems impossible.
 An AI by its very nature is far superior to human beings in computational intelligence.
 No matter how secure human beings make AI, a truly advanced Artificial Intelligence will be able to bypass the restrictions and do what it thinks is right.

 Unfortunately, there seems to be no way to ensure that an AI system will always be under the control of human beings.
 In the short term, we may be able to regulate it.
 But with time, as AI collects more data and evolves, it will inevitably start making decisions on its own.
 Little wonder then that Elon Musk spoke of AIs as being far more dangerous than nukes.